Black squirrel monkey: Behaviour

 They are interactive primates.
 They exist in large groups of 40–50, and can exist in groups as large as 500 monkeys.
 Travelling in big groups allows these monkeys to resist their predators more effectively.
 They have more eyes on their surroundings which allows them to more easily and quickly alert the pack if they sense danger.
 If the pack is big enough, the pack may be able to surround certain predators.

 Communication

 Black squirrel monkeys are typically quiet primates.
 The only times they make noise are when they sense danger or are trying to call out to other members of their group.

 Reproduction

 Breeding season falls between the months of September and November.
 During this season, the male monkeys with fattened stomachs are desired more by the female monkeys.
 A female monkey's pregnancy will last about 140 to 170 days, and the time of birth falls at the same time that rainfall and food availability are at their peaks.

 Ecological role

-The black squirrel monkey is preyed upon by snakes, raptors, and felids.
+The black squirrel monkey is preyed upon by snakes in trees, raptors, and jaguars.

 This black squirrel monkeys is omnivorous.
 It prefers fruit and insects, but also eats leaves, flowers, seeds, eggs, and small vertebrates.